surveyjs/survey-library/docs/customize-question-types-third-party-component-integration-react.md

 A string value that you returned from the model's `getType()` method.
 This property is used to associate the JSON object with the model's JavaScript class.

 - `propMeta[]`
-An array of objects used to serialize custom model properties into JSON.
+An array of objects is used to serialize custom model properties into JSON.
 This array must include all custom model properties.
 [Our model](#create-a-model) contains two custom properties (`colorPickerType` and `disableAlpha`), and the code below configures their serialization.

 - `constructor`
 A function that returns an instance of the model's JavaScript class (`QuestionColorPickerModel`) associated with the JSON object.